chikadim/attempt-bank/README.md

 [Back to Table of contents](#table-of-contents)

 ### Testing
-The code was tested in CI Python Linter againt whitespaces
+The code was manually tested doing the following:

+- Run the code through PEP8 Python Linter.
+This helped in removing trailing whitespaces
+- Removed blank lines at various lines
+- It helped to reduce lines that are too long

+## Credits

+- Code Institute for the deployment terminal
+- Google for some research